macnetic/faust/gen_doc/faq.md

 **Error**: TypeError: data type 'float128' not understood.

 Unfortunately when built with Microsoft Visual Studio the ``float128`` numpy is not supported and somehow this type is used when the numpy scalar type (dtype) ``numpy.complex128`` is used for a matrix.
-Until numpy or VS is fixed to support this missing type pyfaust PALM4MSA won't run on complex matrices.
+Until numpy or VS is fixed to support this missing type pyfaust PALM4MSA won't run with complex matrices on Windows.